ItzDuolingo/OS/README.md

 - Blackjack
 - Guessing game
 - Shop game
-- Custom read and key pulling event to be able to pull events so that you can both write and use keybinds at the same time
 - Custom installation process that uses pastebin combined with wget to let users download the code more comfortably
 - UI refactoring
 - Terminate handling